extractions/netrc/README.md

 ![build](https://img.shields.io/github/workflow/status/extractions/netrc/build)

 This GitHub Action will append an entry to the `~/.netrc` file for you.
+File owner and access permission checks are done before writing to the file.

 ## Usage